PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 #### Descriptions

 Include a description for [props](../api/#user-input-props) if it helps the user understand what they need to do.
-Additionally, use Markdown as appropriate to improve the clarity of the description or instructions.
+Use Markdown as appropriate to improve the clarity of the description or instructions.
 When using Markdown:

 - Enclose sample input values in backticks (`` ` ``)
 - Use Markdown links with descriptive text rather than displaying a full URL.
+- If the description isn't self-explanatory, link to the API docs of the relevant method to further clarify how the prop works.
+When the value of the prop is complex (for example, an object with many properties), link to the section of the API docs that include details on this format.
+Users may pass values from previous steps using [expressions](/workflows/steps/params/#entering-expressions), so they'll need to know how to structure that data.

 Examples: